UKCloud/documentation/articles/portal/ptl-how-raise-escalate-service-request.md

 ## Viewing tickets and service updates

-All incidents and service requests are visible within the UKCloud Portal under [My Calls](https://portal.skyscapecloud.com/support/ivanti).
-The Portal is also used to provide notification of upcoming changes.
+All incidents and service requests are visible within the UKCloud Portal under [My Calls](https://portal.skyscapecloud.com/support/ivanti)(for more information, see [*How to use My Calls in the UKCloud Portal*](ptl-how-use-my-calls.md)).
+The Portal also provides notification of upcoming changes.

 During a Major Incident, updates are published to the Service Status page: <http://status.ukcloud.com/>.